Clastify logo

 Coral reefs as a marine ecosystem

-A marine ecosystem is an ecosystem in saltwater, including the organisms living there and the physical conditions they interact with.
+A marine ecosystem is an ecosystem in saltwater, including its organisms and the physical conditions they interact with.
 A coral reef is a marine ecosystem built from calcium carbonate skeletons deposited by reef-building corals.

-Reef-building corals are animals, although many have mutualistic photosynthetic algae living in their tissues.
+Reef-building corals are animals, though many have mutualistic photosynthetic algae living in their tissues.
 A mutualism is an interaction between two species in which both benefit.
-The coral receives some products of photosynthesis; the algae get shelter, plus access to carbon dioxide and mineral nutrients.
-That’s why light matters so much in reef formation.
+The coral receives some products of photosynthesis; the algae get shelter, carbon dioxide and mineral nutrients.
+Light, for that reason, is central to reef formation.

 Coral reefs form only when several abiotic conditions are suitable at the same time: